Igrobzik/Declinable-Death-Messages/README.md

 ## Installation

 Install the mod on the client.
 If your language isn't supported out of the box, install a resource pack containing the required translation keys.

+The mod does not modify language files directly.
+Instead, it looks for additional translation keys in resource packs.

 ## License